10up/insert-special-characters/CONTRIBUTING.md

 3. Changelog: Add/update the changelog in `CHANGELOG.md` and `readme.txt`
 4. Props: update `CREDITS.md` file with any new contributors, confirm maintainers are accurate
 5. New files: Check to be sure any new files/paths that are unnecessary in the production version are included in `.distignore`.
-6. Readme updates: Make any other readme changes as necessary. `CHANGELOG.md` and `README.md` are geared toward GitHub and `readme.txt` contains WordPress.org-specific content.
+6. Readme updates: Make any other readme changes as necessary. `README.md` is geared toward GitHub and `readme.txt` contains WordPress.org-specific content.
 The two are slightly different.
 7. Merge: Make a non-fast-forward merge from your release branch to `develop` (or merge the pull request), then do the same for `develop` into `trunk` (`git checkout trunk && git merge --no-ff develop`). `trunk` contains the stable development version.
 8. Push: Push your `trunk` branch to GitHub, e.g. `git push origin trunk`.
 9. Release: Create a [new release](https://github.com/10up/insert-special-characters/releases/new), naming the tag and the release with the new version number, and targeting the `trunk` branch.
 Paste the changelog from `CHANGELOG.md` into the body of the release and include a link to the closed issues on the milestone (e.g. `https://github.com/10up/insert-special-characters/milestone/2?closed=1`).